vman-tool/vman3-documentation/docs/User-Manual/Settings.md

 ![Dashboard image 1](./img/dashboard/systemconfg.jpg)

-This section enables you to customize elements of the system's appearance, including the page title, subtitle, and the hierarchy of admin levels.
+This section enables customization on elements of the system's appearance, including the page title, subtitle, and the hierarchy of admin levels.

 To make edits, click the blue Edit button located on the far right.
 This will open a panel where you can make the desired changes

 ![Dashboard image 1](./img/dashboard/systemconfg2.jpg)

-Once you are satsfied with the changes made, click on **Save Configurations** to allow the changes to take place.
-You might to have to log out and log in again for some of the changes to take affect.
+Once satsfied with the changes made, click on **Save Configurations** to allow the changes to take place.
+Logging out and back in may be necessary for some changes to take effect.

 **ODK Api**